chipster6/TelemetryDatabase/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is proprietary software with all rights reserved.
+See the [LICENSE](LICENSE) file for complete terms and restrictions.
+Unauthorized use, reproduction, or distribution is strictly prohibited.

 ## 🆘 Support